-A. The resale certificate required by this chapter need not be provided in the case of:

-- 1. An initial disposition by a declarant; - 2.
+- A. The resale certificate required by this chapter need not be provided in the case of: - 1.
+An initial disposition of a unit to a person or entity that is not acquiring the unit for his own residence or for the construction of a dwelling unit to be occupied as his own residence, unless requested by such person or entity.
+The person or entity acquiring the unit shall nevertheless be obligated to abide by the declaration, bylaws, rules and regulations, and architectural guidelines of the association as to all matters; - 2.
 A disposition of a unit by gift; - 3.
 A disposition of a unit pursuant to court order if the court so directs; - 4.
 A disposition of a unit by foreclosure or deed in lieu of foreclosure;

-5. A disposition of a unit by a sale at auction, when the resale certificate was made available as part of the auction package for prospective purchasers prior to the auction; or

-6. A disposition of a unit in a common interest community containing no residential units.

-B. In any transaction in which a resale certificate is required and a trustee acts as the seller in the sale or resale of a unit, the trustee shall obtain the resale certificate from the association and provide the resale certificate to the purchaser.
+- 5. A disposition of a unit by a sale at auction, when the resale certificate was made available as part of the auction package for prospective purchasers prior to the auction; or - 6.
+A disposition of a unit in a common interest community containing no residential units. - B. In any transaction in which a resale certificate is required and a trustee acts as the seller in the sale or resale of a unit, the trustee shall obtain the resale certificate from the association and provide the resale certificate to the purchaser.